Administering insulin

 Thanks to decades of work by Breakthrough T1D, people with T1D are now able to use artificial pancreas or automated insulin delivery systems to manage their T1D.
 These systems combine the technology of a pump with that of a continuous glucose monitor (CGM) to adjust insulin delivery based on real-time glucose readings, giving less insulin when blood sugar is low and more insulin when blood sugar is high.

-Clinical research has demonstrated conclusively that individuals on these systems are able to more effectively manage their blood-glucose levels than those on MDI or standard insulin pump therapy.
+Clinical research has demonstrated conclusively that individuals on these systems are able to more effectively manage their blood-glucose levels than those on multiple daily injections or standard insulin pump therapy.

 Rotating injection sites